AakankshaBaid/causal-inference-campaign-incrementality/campaign-incrementality github/README.md

 ## Notes

 Fully synthetic.
-No proprietary data or business logic from any employer appears in this repo.
+No proprietary data appears in this repo.

 - **The estimator is conservative by roughly 1.7 points** and is reported as a lower bound.
 The cause is identified: the shaped prior-year correction cannot perfectly match last year's effect profile.
 Dropping the correction is far worse.
 - **The quiet-period gate is calibrated on stable data**, not chosen.
 The in-control distribution has a 1.7% standard deviation, so a 2% gate would reject four runs in ten on noise alone.
 It is set at 3.5%, which means it catches fabricated effects above that and is not evidence against a smaller leak.